nikhilanil87/pyano/README.md

 > **Note:**
 > `pydub` requires **ffmpeg**.
+>
-> (You can skip this if you just want the playable piano without recording and playback features. (simple_pyano.py))
+> You can skip this if you just want the playable piano without recording and playback features. (simple_pyano.py)
+>
-> Install it via:
+> Install it ffmpeg via:
 >
 > * **Windows:** [Download from ffmpeg.org](https://ffmpeg.org/download.html)
 > * **macOS:** `brew install ffmpeg`